What to expect at an Oddfellows social event

 Can you try an event before becoming a member?

-If you'd like to try a social event or activity before making a decision about becoming a member, then that's absolutely fine.
+If you'd like to try a social event or activity before making a decision about becoming a member, that's absolutely fine.
 Just get in touch with the event host.

 Where are social events held?

 Our in-person events are held in a variety of places.
-Many of our branches have halls, or their own regular meeting spaces, so their regular events will often be held there.
+Many of our branches have halls or their own regular meeting spaces, so their regular events will often be held there.

 We’ll often get out and about, meeting up at local cafes and restaurants, shopping centres, garden centres, museums or places of interest.